Even if your state or area is not currently mandating water conservation, we should all conserve water.

 Here are five of my favorites.
 I have chosen just five because I think I could go on and on.
 So I have to limit myself to five.
 The ones I have chosen are easy to grow and rarely need extra water.

 Hardy Ice Plant or Delosperma cooperi

 This plant has thick fleshy pointed leaves and blooms all season.
-Mine has yellow flowers but it comes in many different colors.
+Mine has pink stripe flowers but it comes yellow and many different colors.
 It tolerates the heat and drought and will even tolerate salt.
 Little care is needed, but you may want to pinch off spent flowers.
 Poor soil is fine.
 I love this one in the rock gardens or hypertufa troughs.

 It is only about 3″ tall but spreads in a mat about 24″ wide when happy.
 Plant as a groundcover or add to rock gardens.
 Grows in zone 5-11.